About the Book

 Genre: Middle Grade Christmas Story

 The ornaments in the attic are excited.
 It’s almost Turkey Day, and they know when they start smelling turkey, they’re going to be pulled down out of the attic and hung on a tree for the humans to enjoy.
 After all, Box Day is all about admiring the ornaments, isn’t it?
 But when Grandma joins them for Turkey Day instead of Box Day and brings a bunch of new ornaments with her, the Oddball Ornaments know something isn’t right.
 Determined to find out the source of Grandma’s sadness and what Box Day is really about, Nutcracker sets out on a quest to climb to the top of the tree to ask Angel about the true meaning of Christmas and discovers the truth is much more wonderful than they could ever have imagined.

 Click HERE to get your copy!

 About the Author

-More from Julie
+More from Terry

 I received a complimentary copy of this book through Celebrate Lit and was not required to post a favorable review.
 All opinions are my own.

 Inklings and notions, July 3